himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 ### Templates

-Now, lets create the one template we need for this role: the generic `application.desktop` file.
-Create a new file in the `templates` directory named `nativefier.desktop.j2` and paste the following contents:
+Next, lets create the one template file we need for this role: an `application.desktop` file.
+Create a new file in the `templates` directory named `nativefier.desktop.j2` and paste in the following contents:

 ```ini
 [Desktop Entry]